JerryFleming/PyDoc/reference/datamodel.rst

    of ``x==y`` does not imply that ``x!=y`` is false.
 Accordingly, when defining :meth:`__eq__`, one should also define :meth:`__ne__` so that the operators will behave as expected.
-See the paragraph on :meth:`__hash__` for some important notes on creating :term:`hashable` objects which support custom comparison operations and are usable as dictionary keys.
+See the paragraph on :meth:`__hash__` for some important notes on creating :term:`可散列对象` objects which support custom comparison operations and are usable as dictionary keys.

    There are no swapped-argument versions of these methods (to be used when the